LStepanek/eRum_2020_image_processing_and_computer_vision_with_R/README.md

 https://drive.google.com/drive/folders/1qNKJwmANHFJs-yAXdSQXz_Bc-tGsV6SY?usp=sharing.

 We have checked the Bnosac's packages work appropriately on Windows computers.
 Linux systems are also recommended.
 We can't guarantee they will perform well on Macs.

-I hope the installation will work!
-I will email you a couple of minutes before the workshop with some slides and codes to be run on the workshop.
-See you soon via https://cesnet.zoom.us/j/94091554320?pwd=ZFNSWWxUa2hNTDVFVElKQk1BUkg4QT09!

 ---